swcarpentry-ja/carpentries-coc/topic_folders/communications/resources/comms-strategy.md

 There’s a range of meaningful ways to onboard new members to our Slack community that we are open to exploring in Q2 2019, key among them:
 - The welcome bot, such as the one Maneesha Sane integrated into Slack in February 2019, which would prompt newcomers to introduce themselves and plug into the community.
 This option is the least tasking for The Carpentries team, but also the most impersonal.
-- Personalised messages by one of the team, such as what Erin has done for most of January and February 2019 to help newcomers feel like they belong.
+- Personalised messages by one of the team, such as what Erin Becker did in January and February 2019 to help newcomers feel like they belong.
 This is the most tasking, but by far, the best engagement practice.
   - We suggest taking this path, and adding it as a task for the communications committee (3 times a week) and the Carpentries communications team (twice a week).
   - A sample welcome message would be a variation of the one below:
   _Hello [person] and welcome to The Carpentries Slack channel.
 Please read our Code of Conduct [link] and feel free to browse our Slack channels, join any that you like and contribute freely.
 Welcome!_